-Dickinson Dining Services takes great pride in being a responsible member of the Dickinson College campus community and the community at large.
-Dining Services works to be an industry trend-setter in environmental sustainability.
+Dickinson Culinary Services takes great pride in being a responsible member of the Dickinson College campus community and the community at large.
+Culinary Services works to be an industry trendsetter in environmental sustainability.
 Our continual process enhancements including local purchasing, fair trade purchasing, waste reduction, composting program, and lowered energy consumption align with Dickinson's overall sustainable message.
 Listed below are some of the advancements that have taken place since 2014.

-- Straws have been eliminated from all dining operations on 12/3/2018 and replaced with recyclable sip-through lids that have no more plastic than a traditional plastic lid for straws.
+- Since December 2018 straw usage has been eliminated from all dining operations and replaced with recyclable sip-through lids that have no more plastic than a traditional plastic lid for straws.

 - All packaging in retail locations is either recyclable or compostable.

-- Dining Services uses local vendors and reviews vendors for sustainable practices.
+- Culinary Services uses local vendors and reviews vendors for sustainable practices.
 Additional information can be found here.

-- Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternates to regular china service.
+- Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternatives to regular china service.

-- Reusable gloves have been implemented for cutting foods during food preparation in the kitchen, Underground, and Juice Box, which has reduced disposable glove waste.
+- Reusable gloves have been implemented for cutting food during food preparation in the kitchen, and The Juice Bar has reduced disposable glove waste.

-- Dickinson Dining Services has employed a Dickinson student as a Sustainability Intern on a semester-by-semester basis since 2014.
-Interns have documented food miles, food sourcing, validated animal welfare programs, and helped to identify ways for Dickinson Dining Services to improve its practices.
+- Dickinson Culinary Services has employed a Dickinson student as a Sustainability Intern on a semester-by-semester basis since 2014.
+Interns have documented food miles, and food sourcing, validated animal welfare programs, and helped to identify ways for Dickinson Culinary Services to improve its practices.

-- All Dining Services lighting in seating, serving, kitchen, and storage areas was converted to low-energy-use LEDs.
+- All Culinary Services lighting in seating, serving, kitchen, and storage areas was converted to low-energy-use LEDs.

-- Dining Services’ 2015 dish washer replacement uses less detergent and saves over 12,000 gallons of water each year compared to the old machine.
-The dish washer uses an Energy Recovery Unit to capture heat from the exhausted steam and uses that heat to maintain high temperatures for the wash water with no additional energy consumption.
+- Culinary Services’ 2015 dishwasher replacement uses less detergent and saves over 12,000 gallons of water each year compared to the old machine.
+The dishwasher uses an Energy Recovery Unit to capture heat from the exhausted steam and uses that heat to maintain high temperatures for the wash water with no additional energy consumption.